Charitable trusts allow you to donate to an organization and receive tax benefits, while also creating regular income for you or your beneficiaries.

 You can donate money through other types of trusts, but a charitable trust has the primary goal of donating to nonprofit organizations.
 You also receive specific tax benefits.
 A charitable trust can help you minimize your income, estate, and capital gains taxes.

 If you only want to leave your belongings to your heirs, you might want to start a revocable trust while you're alive.
-The Policygenius app can set you up with both a trust and will that will provide financial protection for your heirs.
+Policygenius can set you up with both a trust and will that will provide financial protection for your heirs.

 A charitable trust is a form of irrevocable trust, which means you cannot cancel it or make any changes once you create the trust.

 With a charitable trust, the grantor (creator of the trust) transfers control of assets into a trust.
 The grantor will designate an organization to serve as the trustee and manage the assets in the trust.
+There may also be a co-trustee or successor trustees.

-Most commonly, the organization will invest the assets (or liquidate and then invest in the case of real estate and property) in order to create a regular stream of income.
+Most commonly, the organization will invest the trust assets (or liquidate and then invest in the case of real estate and property) in order to create a regular stream of income.
 This income provides the organization with regular donations.
 You can opt to send payments annually, semi-annually, quarterly, or monthly.

 However, the income doesn't necessarily all go to the trust.
 In cases where a trust is created during the grantor’s life, it’s common for grantors to name themselves or their family as trust beneficiaries.
 This allows them to receive regular payments.